dustinpfister/hexo_sitesource/source/_posts/canvas-separation-of-concerns-model-and-view.md

 ## Conclusion

 The goal I had in mind here was to just express the first step with writing better code when in comes to getting into making canvas projects vanilla js style.
 If a project is very simple it is not that important to think in modular terms, but as things start to get a little complicated, yes it is a good idea to start breaking things down.

+Be sure to check out my [other posts on canvas](/categories/canvas/).